 In 2023, eCommerce sales are projected to total 22.3% of all retail sales, which provides hope for those launching new businesses.
 Due to the user-friendly nature and availability of eCommerce software, you can start an online store for as little as $100.

 However, there are an estimated 12-24 million eCommerce sites across the world, making online ventures exceptionally competitive.
 Successfully penetrating an over-saturated market demands rigorous market research to assess the viability of your proposition and know how best to position your brand within the market.

 Ecommerce digital marketing plays an instrumental role in brand building and advertising.
 The right marketing strategy can grip your target market’s attention, ignite curiosity and convert website visitors into lifelong customers.

 Drawing from our extensive experience of over a decade in the digital marketing landscape, where we have assisted numerous clients in surpassing their competition and achieving their business objectives, we have compiled together some valuable tips for your online selling journey.

 The type of platform your eCommerce website is built on will impact business development.
 Because eCommerce is growing in popularity, you’ll discover you have numerous platforms, each with unique features that must be carefully considered.

 Magento also provides a high degree of customization for your brand store, as well as more advanced SEO tools and impressive scalability.
-It’s free to download and is well known in the marketing industry for its compatibility with third-party integrations.
+It’s free to download and is well-known in the eCommerce industry for its compatibility with third-party integrations.
 You can visit our Magento development services page to learn more.

 BigCommerce is a great platform for companies looking to scale as quickly as possible.
 It is popular for its powerful recovery of abandoned shopping carts and top marketing tools.